zeroclipboard/zeroclipboard/docs/instructions.md

   hoverClass:        "zeroclipboard-is-hover",   // The class used to hover over the object
   activeClass:       "zeroclipboard-is-active",  // The class used to set object active
   allowScriptAccess: "sameDomain",               // SWF outbound scripting policy
-  useNoCache:        true,                       // Include a nocache query parameter on requests for the SWF
+  useNoCache:        true                        // Include a nocache query parameter on requests for the SWF };
-  amdModuleId:       null                        // AMD module ID or path to access the ZeroClipboard object };
 ```
 You can override the defaults using `ZeroClipboard.setDefaults({ moviePath: "new/path" })` before you create any clients.